sanacommerce/DeveloperPortal/DeveloperPortal/graph-apis/intro.md

 ### Mutations

-Staying in the news items context, we now want to create a mutation (which is used in the admin client) to upload new news items to the database through the GraphAPI.
+Staying in the news items context, we now want to create a mutation (which is used in the admin client `/admin/api/graph`) to upload new news items to the database through the GraphAPI.
 Similarly, exploring the docs we come to this mutation.

 ```graphql-admin
 mutation NewsItemsMutation($input: NewsPageInput!){